homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

      `Fiddler <https://github.com/beberlei/fiddler>`_ that complements Composer
      to add dependency management for monolithic repositories to PHP.

+Thanks to `Alexander <https://twitter.com/iam_asm89>`_ for discussing this topic with me as well as reviewing the draft of this post.

 As Git and Composer are more ubiquitous in open-source projects and within companies, monolithic repositories containing multiple projects have become a bit of a bad practice.
 This is a similar trend to how monolithic applications